IF1007/if1007/README.md

 ### Bibliografia Complementar

+- [Designing and Deploying Microservices](https://bit.ly/3uf5JEf), by Chris Richardson and Floyd Smith.
+Use the guidance in this ebook about building microservices to learn what a microservice is, and why you might need a microservices architecture to make your applications faster, more flexible, and more stable
 - [Spring Microservices](https://www.packtpub.com/application-development/spring-microservices)
 - [Spring Boot: Acelere o desenvolvimento de microsserviços](https://www.casadocodigo.com.br/products/livro-spring-boot)
 - [Microservices for Java Developers A Hands-on Introduction to Frameworks and Containers](https://developers.redhat.com/promotions/microservices-for-java-developers/)